ray-project/ray/doc/source/rayserve/overview.rst

     def __call__(self, flask_request):
         return self.msg

-  serve.create_backend("simple_backend", handle_request)
-  serve.create_backend("simple_backend_class", RequestHandler)
+  serve.create_backend("simple_backend", RequestHandler)

 Lastly, we need to link the particular backend to the server endpoint.
 To do that we'll use the ``link`` capability.
 A link is essentially a load-balancer and allow you to define queuing policies for how you would like backends to be served via an endpoint.
 For instance, you can route 50% of traffic to Model A and 50% of traffic to Model B.